 Of course, since we saw our families in the book, we asked if Jim’s family was there, too.
 He admitted to one member, the kindly old grandfather, anchor of the clan.
 But I suspect the well-intentioned Josh Johannssen is endowed with Lynch-family genes as well.

 Another discussion focused on Einstein, who was himself a sailor.
-Through Beyond the Wind as well as the companion book, Einstein’s Dreams, the second evening saw passengers delve into the concepts of time and space, as well as the physics of sailing.
+Through Before the Wind as well as the companion book, Einstein’s Dreams, the second evening saw passengers delve into the concepts of time and space, as well as the physics of sailing.

 While aboard the Schooner Zodiac, you are sailing on a piece of history, commissioned by the Johnson and Johnson family in 1924.